welch/seasonal/README.md

 timeseries data with only a few periods.
-It is intended for estimating season, trend, and level when initializing structural timeseries models like Holt-Winters [Hyndman], and its defaults are biased towards the kinds of training sets found in that setting.
-Input samples are assumed evenly-spaced from a continuous-time signal with noise but no anomalies.
+It is intended for estimating season, trend, and level when initializing structural timeseries models like Holt-Winters [Hyndman], and its defaults are biased towards the kinds of training data that arise in that setting.
+Input samples are assumed evenly-spaced from a continuous-time signal with additive noise but no anomalies.

-In this package, trend removal is in service of isolating and estimating periodic (non-trend) variation. "trend" is in the sense of Cleveland's STL decomposition [Cleveland] -- a lowpass smoothing of the data that, when removed from the original series, preserves original seasonal variation.
-Detrending is accomplishd by a coarse fitted spline, mean or median filters, or a fitted line.

 The seasonal estimate will be a list of period-over-period averages at each seasonal offset.
 You may specify a period length, or have it estimated from the data.
 The latter is an interesting capability of this package.
+If you're analyzing a single timeseries, you likely know its seasonality in advance.
+If you're sifting through a thousand series, collected at differing sampling rates, automatic period detection is a real convenience.

+Trend removal in this package is in service of isolating and estimating the periodic (non-trend) variation. "trend" is in the sense of Cleveland's STL decomposition [Cleveland] -- a lowpass smoothing of the data that, when removed from the original series, preserves original seasonal variation.
+Detrending is accomplishd by a coarse fitted spline, mean or median filters, or a fitted line.

 In an addition to a python API for estimating seasonal offsets for your timeseries models, the seasonal package also provides executables